-Add a touch of nostalgia without a lot of drama when you make your own version of our DIY One Pallet Bench Swings!
-Create a beautiful area to enjoy the outdoors, your patio, or garden area, or as amazing party decor!
+Add a touch of nostalgia without a lot of drama when you make your own version of our DIY one pallet bench swing!
+Create a beautiful area to enjoy the outdoors, your patio, or garden area, or as fantastic party decor!
 And, you only need one pallet or LESS!
 Want to add a place to relax or a fun area for the kids?
 Maybe you want a place to have a little romance?
 You can do it all with just a single pallet!
 If you have more, then you can get even more creative!

-Get into the DIY One Pallet Bench Swings of things with these planning tips:
+Get into the DIY One Pallet Swing of things with these planning tips:

 - Whether you use rope or chain, your mounting points to hang the swing should be at a minimum of 2” wider, but up to 4” wider than your swing width.

 - If you have a 24” swing, your hanging points should be spaced at least 26” to 28” apart.

 - This spreads the weight evenly and prevents the rope or chain from rubbing against the swing itself.

 - There are also ways to make the swing more comfortable, such as swing hanging kits that incorporate springs, like this one at The Porch Swing Company.